Lucius Tarquinius Superbus: Overthrow and exile

 In 509 BC, having angered the Roman populace through the pace and burden of constant building, Tarquin embarked on a campaign against the Rutuli.
 At that time, the Rutuli were a very wealthy nation, and Tarquin was keen to obtain the spoils that would come with victory, in hopes of assuaging the ire of his subjects.
 Failing to take their capital of Ardea by storm, the king determined to take the city by siege instead.

 With little prospect of battle, the young noblemen in the king's army fell to drinking and boasting.
 When the subject turned to the virtue of their wives, Lucius Tarquinius Collatinus claimed to have the most dedicated of spouses.
 With his companions, they secretly visited each other's homes, and discovered all of the wives enjoying themselves, except for Lucretia, the wife of Collatinus, who was engaged in domestic activities.
 Lucretia received the princes graciously, and together her beauty and virtue kindled the flame of desire in Collatinus' cousin, Sextus Tarquinius, the king's son.

 After a few days, Sextus returned to Collatia, where he implored Lucretia to give herself to him.
-When she refused, he threatened to kill her, and claim that he had discovered her in the act of adultery with a slave, if she did not yield to him.
+When she refused, he threatened that if she did not yield herself to him, he would kill her, and claim that he had discovered her in the act of adultery with a slave, for which reason he had slain the unfaithful Lucretia, delivering the punishment as her husband's kinsman.

-To spare her husband the shame threatened by Sextus, Lucretia submitted to his whims.
-But when he had departed for the camp, she sent for her husband and father, revealing the whole affair, and accusing Sextus.
-Despite the pleas of her family, Lucretia took her own life out of shame.
-Collatinus, together with his father-in-law, Spurius Lucretius Tricipitinus, and his companions, Lucius Junius Brutus and Publius Valerius, swore an oath to expel the king and his family from Rome.
+To spare her husband the shame threatened by Sextus, Lucretia submitted to his desire.
+But when he had departed for the camp, Lucretia sent for her husband and father, revealing the whole matter, and accusing Sextus of raping her.
+Despite the pleas of her family, Lucretia stabbed herself to spare Collatinus any suspicion that she had betrayed him.
+Her grieving husband, together with his father-in-law, Spurius Lucretius Tricipitinus, and his companions, Lucius Junius Brutus and Publius Valerius, swore an oath to expel the king and his family from Rome.

 As Tribune of the Celeres, Brutus was head of the king's personal bodyguard, and entitled to summon the Roman comitia.
 This he did, and by recounting the various grievances of the people, the king's abuses of power, and by inflaming public sentiment with the tale of the rape of Lucretia, Brutus persuaded the comitia to revoke the king's imperium and send him into exile.
 Tullia fled the city in fear of the mob, while Sextus Tarquinius, his deed revealed, fled to Gabii, where he hoped for the protection of the Roman garrison.
 However, his previous conduct there had made him many enemies, and he was soon assassinated.
 In place of the king, the comitia centuriata resolved to elect two consuls to hold power jointly.
 Lucretius, the prefect of the city, presided over the election of the first consuls, Brutus and Collatinus.